 Great Ghibli Warehouse

-Other highlights include an exhibition room, a cinema, shops, restaurants, and a literal warehouse in which revolving exhibits will be stored.
-Concept art of the Warehouse has been described as “eclectic,” incorporating Japanese and Western architectural design elements.
+Other highlights include an exhibition room, a cinema, shops, restaurants, and a literal warehouse in which revolving temporary exhibits will be stored, including a display on the foods that appear in Studio Ghibli films.

 Mononoke Village, based on the film Princess Mononoke, will transport visitors back to the Muromachi period (1336 to 1573) in which the film is set.
 It recreates Tatara-ba, or Irontown, named for a traditional Japanese metal smelting furnace.

 The area will be inhabited by figures of the spider-like tatari gami, the god of destruction; the boar god, Lord Okkoto; and other mystical creatures.

 There will also be a free area next door to the village which will house a playground based on The Cat Returns that anyone can play in without charge.

 Also called the Valley of Witches, this colorful area will feature attractions themed after Kiki’s Delivery Service and Howl’s Moving Castle, including the castle itself, the hat shop from the film, and Kiki’s family home.

 The bakery where Kiki lives and works will also be recreated and visitors will be able to buy bread just like that shown in the movie.
 The area is also expected to house a teacup ride decorated with Kiki’s cat Jiji.